enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 # Example: Linear Regression

-Although not meant for Simple Linear Regression, BFlux can be used for it, and we will do so in this section.
+Although not meant for Simple Linear Regression, BayesFlux can be used for it, and we will do so in this section.
 This will hopefully demonstrate the basics.
 Later sections will show better examples.